icarosj/capi-streaming-framework/README.md

 2. bit string literals
 3. process(all)

-not necessarily complicated, it took me some time.
+Although not necessarily complicated, it took me some time.

 I hope this fork can save some others' time.